goaldiggers-kata/goaldiggers/architecture/DeploymentView.md

        - Improved Organization scalability
        - Fault Isolation etc.,

 - **Z-Axis:** Networking HUB core subdomain on the spotlight platform which gives capability for NPC to expand their network.
 The implicit characteristic is needed for HUB to be highly scalable.
-- **Z Axis:** helps us to Shard the data.
+It also helps us to Shard the data.
-- **Y axis:** allows to split dissimilar things and Z-axis allows segmentation of “similar” things.
   - Examples are already defined in the Non Profit Community Networking HUB and the Shards will be
    - By Region
    - Action